astroDimitrios/git-novice/episodes/09-branches.md

 ```

 All our commits, the circles with commit IDs, are on the main branch,
-the horizontal grey line.
+the top horizontal line.

 Say we want to add a longer seasonal forecast to our repository.
 We should make a branch to develop our changes on.
 There are several ways to create a branch and switch to the new branch.
 While it's good to be aware of all these different methods we
-recommend using `git switch -c`
+recommend using `git switch -c`.

 You should ensure the branch has a suitable name
 which will help you identify what the branch is for; even after several